GenomaGames/genoma-invaders/_tutorials/02-how-to-move-2d-objects-in-unity.md

 <small>_**Note:** checkout [Unity's Manual section "Creating components with scripting"](https://docs.unity3d.com/2020.1/Documentation/Manual/CreatingComponents.html) for more info._</small>

 This action will create a C# file under `/Assets/Player.cs` that defines a component named "Player", and then it will add this Component to the Player Game Object.
-Move the `Player.cs` file to `/Assets/Genoma Invaders/Player/` directory using the Project window to maintain the project's files organized.
+Move the `Player.cs` file to `/Assets/Genoma Invaders/Player/` folder using the Project window to maintain the project's files organized.

 ## Player Controller